 If you are an enneagram 2 with a 1 wing, this desire for harmony and coziness isn’t as common of a desire for you.

-The Enneagram 2w1 Also Has An 3 Wing
+The Enneagram 2w1 Also Has A 3 Wing

-As an enneagram 2 with a dominant 1 wing, you have the ability to tap into your 3 wing.
+As an enneagram 2 with a dominant 1 wing, you can tap into your 3 wing.

 Your 3 wing, known as The Host/Hostess makes you social, chatty, and self-assured.
 There’s a part of you that wants to be seen as successful and be liked by others.